DO I NEED AN APPRAISAL CONTINGENCY?

 - Alternatively, the seller could lower the sales price to the appraised value.

-- Most frequently, the buyer and seller negotiate this somewhere in the middle so that the sales price is lowered and the buyer brings additional cash to the table.
+- Most often, the buyer and seller negotiate this somewhere in the middle so that the sales price is lowered and the buyer brings additional cash to the table.
 Both parties moving towards the middle make the negotiations more palatable.

 HOW LONG IS A NORMAL APPRAISAL CONTINGENCY?